ucsc-ospo/ucsc-ospo.github.io/content/event/20241001/index.md

 **Our 14th Annual Oktoberfest reception will follow the main program.**

-This year's event will be free this year!
+This year's event is free for all attendees!
 However, we welcome voluntary donations and sponsorship to support event costs; [please see the end of this page](#sponsorship) if you are interested.

 # Agenda